multimeric/node-mtg-json/readme.md

 - `type` (string): Required.
 The name of the MTGJSON file, e.g. "AllPrintings".
 See the [MtG JSON website](http://mtgjson.com/) for details.
 - `dir` (string): Required.
 The directory in which to place or look for the JSON file.
 This may often be `.`, the current directory constant, but you must set this yourself, `__dirname` is not the default.
 - `version` (string): Optional.
 The MTGJSON API version to query.
 Defaults to `v5`.

+## Changelog

+### 2.0.0

+- Support MTGJSON API v5
+- Removed all external dependencies, making it a much lighter module to install
+- Rewritten using async/await for cleaner code
+- Add prettier linting
+- Add CI builds

 ## Tests